LeoNiik/nav/README.md

 ###  Description

-Shell utility to navigate through directories.
+Shell utility to navigate through directories.\
+Notes:\
-Note: This works only on bash right now.
+This works only on bash right now.\
+Still unusable under the root user\
 It uses fzf to search a directory to cd to. nav is actually an alias in `~/.bashrc`